pyros-projects/pyros-cli/README.md

 ### Optimize your prompts with AI

+## Commands

+Besides prompts you can also input commands.

+Get a list of them with `/help`

+Here an overview:

 ### Web Gallery

 Use the `/gallery` command to open the gallery in your browser